nus-cs2030s/2324-s2/docs/15-dynamic-binding.md

     After this unit, the student should:

-    - understand the two step process that Java uses to determine which method implementation will be executed when a method is invoked
+    - understand the two-step process that Java uses to determine which method implementation will be executed when a method is invoked
     - understand that Class Methods do not support dynamic binding

 ## How does Dynamic Binding work?